 Avista Invests $200,000 in Spokane STEM Network as a Founding Partner

-(SPOKANE, Wash.) - Spokane STEM Network today announced it will receive a multi-year grant totaling $200,000 from Washington STEM to help improve teaching and learning of science, technology, engineering and math in the region.
+(SPOKANE, Wash.) - Spokane STEM today announced it has received a $200,000 investment from Avista, a founding partner of the Network.
+The partnership allows Spokane STEM to implement key initiatives crucial to the network's mission of improving teaching and learning of science, technology, engineering, and math in the region.

-The Spokane STEM Network, a collaborative effort of early learning, K-12, higher education, and business and community organizations, works to transform the way we think, learn, work, and live through STEM by enhancing STEM education opportunities for all youth in the region and by increasing the number of students pursuing and achieving success in STEM careers.
+The Spokane STEM Network, a collaborative effort of early learning, K-12, higher education, business and community organizations, works to transform the way we think, learn, work, and live through STEM (science technology, engineering and math) by enhancing STEM education opportunities for all youth in the region and by increasing the number of students pursuing and achieving success in STEM careers.

+Avista has also invested $25,000 in Washington STEM to further STEM education across the state.
 STEM Networks have been created in six other regions around the state: Mid-Columbia (Tri-Cities), Snohomish, South Central (Yakima), South King County, Southwest Washington, and West Sound (Bremerton).
-While working with Washington STEM to meet grant guidelines, each network is tailoring their approach to unique regional needs and opportunities.
+The Networks are charged with creating unified systems of STEM education, fostering partnerships, aligning resources, and increasing impact in their own communities.